siljasharmello/final_project_st445/comments and marks.md

-### 87/100.
-Very nice work.
+### 89/100.
+Thanks for the hard work!
 Please find the comments below for details.
 ### Scores on each part
 #### 1. Introduction and data description
 ##### 4/5 Nice introduction and very interesting topic.
-Data description could be made better by summarizing some key features of the data at the beginning.
+Would be better to briefly talk about the data at the beginning.
 #### 2. Formulation of research question
-##### 5/5 Very clear formulation of the objectives.
+##### 4.5/5 Interesting research question formulated at the beginning.
 #### 3. Data acquisition
-##### 9/10 By importing a `csv` file and using Twitter API.
+##### 10/10 By importing a `csv` file, web scraping and the use of API, demonstrating strong abilities in data acquisition.
 #### 4. Data cleaning and reshaping
-##### 25.5/30 This section is well-organized, but would be better by adding more explanatory text and shortening some lengthy output.
+##### 29/30 A lot of work have been done here.
+The data section is a bit lengthy and unorganized.
+Would be better to split this section into two separate sections, on data acquisition and data cleaning.
 #### 5. Visualization
-##### 28/30 Includes several interactive map plots, line plots, boxplots, would clouds.
-Most of the figures are adjusted to be very nice-looking.
-But would be better to add more discussions for some of these figures/plots.
+##### 26/30 Data visualization includes a world map, several boxplots, line plots, word clouds, a plot of network, etc. The twitter location plot and the Venn diagram are nice looking.
+The line plot and box plot at code cell [95] could be made better.
 #### 6. Data modelling
-##### 8/10 Use of random forest for classification and calculating the variable importance score.
-Visualization is used to better explain the results.
-Would be better to include the ROC curve as well.
+##### 7.5/10 Includes use of classification.
+ROC curve is plotted to illustrate the results.
+Would be better to compare the performance of several different classifiers.
 #### 7. Conclusion and the overall structure
-##### 7.5/10 The conclusion is good by summarizing some of the key findings.
-The overall structure would be made better by including more explanatory text and more detailed discussions about the results/plots/figures.
-A very nice work overall!
+##### 8/10 The conclusion is good by summarizing some of the key findings and discussing future directions.
+The overall structure would be made better as discussed in 4.